-You can use rotary cutter or scissors to cut the lace fabric.
+You can use a rotary cutter or scissors to cut the lace fabric.
 Well, you should not cut the lace straight across directly.
-You need to cut it around the edge or the major design elements.
-(Do not cut through the major design element of your lace fabric.)
-As a result, those lace edges can extend beyond your pattern edges and make it to be more natural.
+You can cut it around the edge of the main design elements.
+(Do not cut through the design element of your lace fabric.)
+As a result, those lace edges can extend beyond your pattern edges and make them more natural.

 There is a small trick you can follow to cut with lace.
-You can prepare some junk paper with the same shape of your cut lace.
+You can prepare some junk paper with the same shape as your cut lace.
 Later, stitch the paper and lace with the basting threads.
-Make sure you are using the thread that matches the color of your lace.
+Make sure you are using threads that match the color of your lace.
 Use some zig-zag stitches to sew lace over the edges like an applique stitch.

-Actually, if you only have a small amount of lace need to be sewed, then you can sew lace applique by hand manually.
+If you have a small amount of lace that needs to sew, you can sew lace applique by hand manually.
 Just use a needle and some threads, then you can hand-sew your lace without too much effort.
-However, if you want to sew a lace skirt or dress, then you may need to use a sewing machine to solve the problem.
+However, if you want to sew a lace skirt or dress, you may use a sewing machine to solve the problem.

-Now, here comes the most important part.
-You can follow steps below to sew lace to fabric as a pro.
-And you need to make sure that there is enough space for sewing lace with a sewing machine.
-Just prepare the widest surface you can.
-Otherwise, it will result in the distorted edges easily.
-Well, if you fail to find a large table or other furniture, then you had better choose the floor instead.
+Now, here comes the next part.
+You can follow the steps below to sew lace to the fabric like a pro.
+And make sure that there is enough space for sewing lace with a sewing machine.
+Just prepare the wide surface you can.
+Otherwise, it will result in distorted edges easily.
+If you fail to find a large table or other furniture, you had better choose the floor instead.

 Install a new universal needle on your sewing machine.
-It is an important part that you should not miss.
-Because a new sewing needle can prevent your lace fabric from snagging or other troubles.
-As for sewing threads, you can give polyester thread a chance.
-Because this kind of thread provides a high-quality performance due to the built-in light stretch, while other common cotton threads cannot offer.
+It is an important part that you should not miss as a new sewing needle can prevent your lace fabric from snagging or other troubles.
+As for sewing threads, you can give the polyester thread a chance.
+This kind of thread provides a high-quality performance due to the built-in light stretch, while other common cotton threads cannot offer.

 Step 2: Use the proper zigzag settings

-Prepare a medium width and length zigzag stitch.
-It is a good way to sew lace onto a lining or as an applique.
+Prepare a medium-width and length zigzag stitch.
+It is a way to sew lace onto a lining or as an applique.
 Later, adjust its stitch length to the mid-range settings on your sewing machine.
 Then you can start to sew the zigzag stitch over your lace edges.

 Step 3: Add a baste stitch to gather lace

-So how to gather two pieces of lace together?
-If you want to sew a lace dress with lining, then you can add a baste stitch around the edges of your lace fabric.
+So how do you combine two pieces of lace?
+If you want to sew a lace dress with lining, you can add a basting stitch around the edges of your lace fabric.
 Therefore, it will be much easier than before to pin and sew with lace fabrics.
-To be more specific, you can hold onto the edge of the baste thread, and then push the lace fabric to the opposite direction to gather lace together.
+To be more specific, you can hold onto the edge of the basting thread and then push the lace fabric in the opposite direction to gather lace together.

 After that, you can sew lace with the type of seams you like.
 Well, in some cases, a straight stitch is also proper for sewing with lace.
-Though you will get a visible seam, it does not matter if there are straight lines inserted in your lace material already.
+You will get a visible seam.
+It does not matter if lines are inserted in your lace material already.
 Of course, you can try other types of seams as well.